Crohn’s disease is an inflammatory disease of the intestine, with the most common presentation being abdominal pain, cramping and diarrhoea.

 Naturopathic approaches to understanding a patient’s manifestation of Crohn’s disease is likely to include:

-• Evidence is available for supplements, including omega-3 fatty acids, probiotics, iron, vitamin B12, folic acid, calcium, vitamin D, magnesium, and vitamin A
+- Evidence is available for supplements, including omega-3 fatty acids, probiotics, iron, vitamin B12, folate (not folic acid), calcium, vitamin D, magnesium, and vitamin A

-The connection with menstrual abnormalities and Crohn’s disease
+The connection between menstrual abnormalities and Crohn’s disease

 Non-steroidal anti-inflammatories (NSAIDs) are commonly used to treat period pain, but can exacerbate inflammatory bowel disease.
 These pains can be indistinguishable from one another.